josiahkhoo/pet-caretaking-app/server/README.md

 ## Availablility
 - Can sort by any number of these params below
-- Endpoint: "/available/"
+- Endpoint: `/caretakers/available/search`
-- GET `localhost:5000/available/?name=&start=2020-10-01&end=2020-10-31&category=Do&price=100&rating=0`
+- GET `/caretakers/available/search?name=&start=2020-10-01&end=2020-10-31&category=Do&price=100&rating=0`
-- Possible Params to sort by {name, start, end, category, price ,rating}` - availablilty under parameters given
+- Possible Params to sort by {name, start, end, category, price ,rating}` - availability under parameters given
 - DATE should be in `YYYY/MM/DD`
 Example:
 - Query Params Inputs on postman: {